weirdowaoo/feedback_collector/README.md

 3. Enter text feedback or add images in the popup dialog
 4. Use shortcut `⌘+Enter` (Mac) or `Ctrl+Enter` (Windows/Linux) to submit feedback; press `ESC` to cancel
 5. AI will continue subsequent operations based on feedback (to achieve full utilization of up to 25 tool calls per single request)
+> **Important**: Enable `Cursor Settings -> Features -> Chat -> Enable auto-run mode` for the smoothest user experience, but make sure to configure command allowlist/denylist properly for security

 ## Project Structure